 It cannot be reiterated enough that hybrid buses are NOT 'ZEVs' (zero emission vehicles) and that as with ordinary 'mechanical transmission' buses they still pollute their local environments - ie: the streets

 The only buses capable of being true 'ZEVs' are battery electric, roadway power and overhead wire trolleybuses.
 These - along with electric trams, streetcars & light rail - do not give off any tailpipe pollution at all!

-(These 'greener' technologies are explored on the 'Electric Buses' page.)
+(These greener technologies are explored on the 'Electric Buses' pages.)